-- 1) Know what questions to ask, and - 2) Figure out the steps you need to take to reunite with vour children.

-If you have trouble understanding anything in this guide, or trouble doing something the guide recommends, ask Immigration and Customs Enforcement (ICE), detention center staff, volunteers from a visitation program, medical staff, a chaplain, a lawyer or a relative or friend to help interpret, explain the guide or write out your wishes.
+- 1) Know what questions to ask, and - 2) Figure out the steps you need to take to reunite with your children.
+If you have trouble understanding anything in this guide, or trouble doing something the guide recommends, ask Immigration and Customs Enforcement (ICE), detention center staff, volunteers from a visitation program, a librarian, a chaplain, a lawyer or a relative or friend to help interpret, explain the guide or write out your wishes.
 Do not worry if you have more questions than when you started!
 Do not be discouraged.
 Keep reading and ask for help when necessary.
 Most importantly, have courage and do not give up hope!

+---- [For information on child welfare practices in the state where your children live, see Appendix E.] [For information about getting a lawyer, see Chapter 5.]
 DISCLAIMER: This manual is intended to help you better understand and navigate the child welfare system.
 It is not intended as legal advice.
 If you have questions about specific parts of your immigration or child welfare legal case, it is important that you talk with a lawyer.
+Protecting Your Rights as a Parent When You Are Detained or Deported KEY POINTS - THIS CHAPTER HAS KEY INFORMATION BE SURE TO READ IT! - You have legal rights to make decisions about your children! - Important information on what to do to protect those rights.